 Saddleback Pass Trail Location

 How to Get from Banff to the Saddleback Mountain hike trailhead: The nearest parking lot to the Saddleback Mountain hike trailhead is the main Lake Louise parking lot near the Chateau Lake Louise.
+This parking lot charges for parking in the summer – if it’s full, try these free Lake Louise parking lots.

 The fastest way to get to the Lake Louise parking lot from Banff is to drive west along the TransCanada Highway to the Lake Louise interchange.
 This very scenic drive should take you approximately 45 minutes from the Town of Banff.